-Contacts Frequency Nature/Purpose of Contact Courts (at first instance: PCA, CQB, FCC) tribunals, opposing counsel and their clients Not applicable (Legislative Counsel) Not applicable (Solicitors) Frequent (for LO2 Litigators) Prepare for and appear (as junior or intermediate counsel) at various levels of court and before tribunals as part of the legal representation of the GoA in legal matters.

-Appellant Courts (CQB, CA, FCA, SCC) Not applicable (for Legislative Counsel) Not applicable (for Solicitors) Occasional (for LO2 Litigators) Prepare for and appear as counsel at routine or low risk appellant-level proceeding, or as part of legal representatives of the GoA on more complex matters.
-External counsel, parliamentary counsel, regulatory agencies, other governments Occasional (Legislative Counsel) Occasional (Solicitors) Rare (Litigators) Liaise, instruct, or collaborate with external counsel, agencies, or other government
+Contacts Frequency Nature/Purpose of Contact Courts (at first instance: PCA, CQB, FCC) tribunals, opposing counsel and their clients Not applicable (for Legislative Counsel) Occasional (for Solicitors) Frequent (for Litigators) Prepare for and appear (independently and as entry-level counsel) at various levels of court and before tribunals as part of the legal representation of the GoA.
+Appellant Courts (CQB, CA, FCA, SCC) Not applicable (for Legislative Counsel) Rare (for Solicitors) Frequent (for Litigators) Prepare for and appear independently or as the lead of a team of lawyers representing the GoA at an appellant level proceeding.
+External counsel, parliamentary counsel, regulatory agencies, other governments Occasional (for Legislative Counsel) Occasional (for Solicitors) As needed (for Litigators) Liaise, instruct, or collaborate with external counsel, agencies, or other government